-The Danish group companies are jointly and severally liable for tax on the jointly taxed incomes etc of the Group.
-The total amount of corporation tax payable is disclosed in the Annual Report of JAI Group Holding ApS, which is the management company of the joint taxation purposes.
-Moreover, the danish group companies are jointly and severally liable for Danish withholding taxes by way of dividend tax, tax on royalty payments and tax on unearned income.
-Any subsequent adjustments of corporation taxes and withholding taxes may increase the Company's liability.
+The group companies are jointly and severally liable for tax on the jointly taxed incomes etc of the Group.
+Moreover, the group companies are jointly and severally liable for Danish withholding taxes by way of dividend tax, tax on royalty payments and tax on unearned income.
+Any subsequent adjustments of corporation taxes and withholding taxes may increase the Group's liability.